Review of Light’s End

 This non-character centric narrative has its benefits, seeing the world from the eyes of your father or best friend can often create a deeper contextual background, while also giving a fleshed out pretext for the entire story and its development.

-Setting of the Light's End Indie Game
+Setting of the Light’s End Indie Game (3 out of 5)

 Taking place in a small mining community, Light’s End initially gives you control of the anarchist teenager Crystal, as she delves into the dangerous depths of the towns mine.
 After contemplating suicide with a mysterious dagger, the mine starts to quake and Crystal hears the shouts of her father Jacob.